 How Do The COVID-19 Vaccines Work?

-There are several types of COVID-19 vaccines currently available and being tested.
-Both Pfizer and Moderna have created vaccines that inject part of COVID-19’s genetic code into your body in two doses, per the BBC.
-It's an experimental technique using mRNA, a molecule that turns genes into proteins, according to The Guardian, and it seems to be highly effective in training the body's immune system to recognize and fight COVID-19.
+There are several types of COVID-19 vaccines currently being tested.
+Both Pfizer and Moderna have created vaccines that inject part of COVID-19’s genetic code into your body, per the BBC.
+It trains your body's immune system to recognize and fight COVID-19 using messenger RNA (mRNA), a molecule that turns genes into proteins, according to The Guardian.
+Both Pfizer and Moderna's vaccines require two doses, spaced between three and four weeks apart.

 How Effective Are The COVID-19 Vaccines?

 According to preliminary Phase III trial results, Pfizer's vaccine has been shown to be 95% effective in protecting people from COVID-19, per data released by the Food & Drug Administration (FDA), while Moderna's is 94.5% effective.
 To measure efficacy, the researchers looked at how many people in each trial got COVID after receiving a vaccine, compared to those who got COVID after getting a placebo.
 Moderna has also released data suggesting that it's equally effective across all racial and ethnic groups, per Science.
 Pfizer's vaccine, meanwhile, only drops to 94% effectiveness in people over 65, according to the BBC.